Sylvan-Wesley/Sylvan-Wesley.github.io/README.md

 # Sylvan (Xinyuan) Wei
-Github profile of Sylvan Wei

-> *"Like electrons seeking lower energy states, I'm driven toward elegant solutions."*
+> *"Like compounds awaiting their only perfect match, I'm driven toward THE elegant solution."*

 ---